 - Income and Wealth Distribution – FDR administered a 20-year program of 92% income tax and 80% estate tax for the rich

 The policy called “Low-Tax” tested very well in surveys, and was never explained to voters as a clear benefit for the rich.
-Low-Tax stalled economies as it heaped debt onto taxpayers who were the least able to afford this debt too.
+Low-Tax stalled economies as it heaped debt onto taxpayers who were the least able to afford this debt too

 Unsustainable “Low-Tax” policy is alive and well 30-years later and voters are still easily mislead by predatory political parties – and their wealthy campaign sponsors.
-“Low-tax” is also called trickle down, scale-up investment, wealth creation, equality of opportunity, Reagonomics, Thatcherism and more.
+“Low-tax” is also called trickle down, scale-up investment, wealth creation, equality of opportunity, Reaganomics, Thatcherism and more.

 “Diversity” and “Gender Equality” policies sound like they are defending women and minorities or immigrants.
 In fact they work against culture, family pensions, family values, sustainable birthrates, divorce, and a long list of our most serious social problems.
-Male salaries afford the needs of two families where female salaries afford one, and Canada has had equality of opportunity for a long time, far more than in less-developed nations.
+Male salaries afford the needs of two families where female salaries afford one, and America has had equality of opportunity for a long time, far more than in less-developed nations.